Joncwmusic/Joncwmusic/README.md

 # Skills

-Languages: Python, R, C#, SQL
+Languages: Python, R, C#, SQL, VBA

 Frameworks & Tools: TensorFlow, PyTorch, scikit-learn, Pandas, NumPy, Jupyter, Git

 Database Management: Expert in SQL Server and proficient with BigQuery, Redshift, and dbt

-Visualization: Skilled in Matplotlib, Seaborn, Looker Studio and Redash for effective data presentation.
+Visualization: Matplotlib, Seaborn, Looker Studio and Redash for data presentation and reporting (and of course excel).